-Given our unified conceptualization of liquidity provision, a natural question is how much liquidity is actually provided by each contractual setting in reality.
+Given our unified conceptualization of liquidity provision, a natural question is how much liquidity is actually provided by banks and funds in reality.
 Analytically calculating and comparing ex-ante liquidity provision would involve a number of parametric and distributional assumptions.
-Therefore, we map our theoretical framework to data to quantify liquidity provision by debt and equity issuing financial intermediaries in practice.
+Therefore, we map our theoretical framework to the data to quantify liquidity provision by debtand equity-issuing financial intermediaries in practice.

-3 Liquidity Provision Index
+3 Liquidity Provision Index (LPI)

-This section develops an empirical measure for the notion of liquidity provision conceptualized in our model.
-In line with Definition 2, the LPI captures how much the expected contract payment by an intermediary exceeds the direct liquidation value of the underlying assets per dollar invested.
+This section develops an empirical measure for liquidity provision.
+The LPI captures how much the expected contract payment by an intermediary exceeds the direct liquidation value of the underlying assets per dollar invested.
 In other words, it is the empirical proxy for the expected improvement in short-term consumption $E[c{k,1}^(R)] - c_1(x{k,0}^, y{k,0}^)$ as in Definition 2.